6 tips for pricing your digital products

 What is the first price that comes to mind that you believe you could safely sell your product for?
 Write it down, and now raise it 20%.

 As your site grows and your product features or benefits expand, your operating costs will also rise.
-Introducing price increases for existing digital products down the road may discourage existing customers from renewing or purchasing newly-released products.
+Introducing price increases for existing digital products or services down the road may discourage existing customers from renewing or purchasing newly-released products.

 Pricing higher to start with will help you avoid a drastic increase in the future to cover any additional expenses.
 Remember to factor in the after sale costs when picking that just-right price.
 It also means you can partake in seasonal promotion periods like big holiday sales, or your own promotions, and still be able to to cover your expenses without bottoming out!
-Price your products higher than your gut tells you.
+Price your products or your service higher than your gut tells you.